-The presiding director procedure was reviewed and affirmed by the Committee and the Board.
-The presiding director is responsible for presiding over the Non-Management Directors meetings, and this position annually rotates among the chairpersons of the Nominating and Governance, Audit, and Personnel and Compensation Committees of the Board.
-The chairperson of the Audit Committee was appointed to serve during the period April, 2008 to April, 2009.
+The lead director procedure was reviewed and affirmed by the Committee and the Board.
+The lead director is responsible for leading the Non-Management Directors meetings, and this position annually rotates among the chairpersons of the Nominating and Governance, Audit, and Personnel and Compensation Committees of the Board.
+The chairperson of the Personnel and Compensation Committee was appointed to serve during the period April, 2010 to April, 2011.